-28.2 Capital management framework
+27.2 Capital management framework

 The Company actively manages its capital adequacy by taking into account the potential impact of business strategies on the Company's risk profile and overall resilience.
-This is in line with BNM Policy Document on Internal Capital Adequacy Assessment Process ("ICAAP") for Takaful Operators and the Risk-Based Capital Framework for Takaful Operators ("RBCT Framework").
+This is in line with BNM Policy Document on Internal Capital Adequacy Assessment Process ("ICAAP") for Takaful Operators and the RBCT Framework.